datcuriousguy/AI-PROJECT-5-Sports-Equipment-Recommendation-Engine/model_plan.md

 This matrix is expected to be rather empty - most products are not interacted with.

 We create what are called *dense vectors* which are essentially decimals (to around 3 decimal places) which represent very precise degrees of *how much a product was ‘liked’ by a user*.

+This is created by multiplying the *neural network’s ide*a of a unique user, with the *neural network’s idea* of a unique product.
+Esssentially;